COVERING THE FACTS ABOUT THE UN-PRESIDENTIAL BEHAVIOR OF OUR NATIONS’ LEADERS

 Mr Moon and dozens of senior politicians … sent bouquets for this week’s ceremony for Ahn Hee-jung’s mother.

 Former provincial governor Ahn … was convicted last year of sexual intercourse by abuse of authority after his female assistant accused him of repeatedly raping her.
 He is serving three and a half years in prison.

-SEOUL (Reuters) – South Korean President Moon Jae-in’s nominee for justice minister is under a prosecution enquiry and public outcry over a scandal that has reignited debate over class privilege.
+SEOUL (Reuters) – South Korean President Moon Jae-in’s nominee for justice minister is under a prosecution enquiry and public outcry over a scandal that has reignited debate over class privilege and presidential behavior.

 Moon promised change.
 “Opportunities will be equal, processes will be fair, and results will be just,” he said.